 Alongside our monthly meetings we have active sub-groups for our like-minded members to get together and share their interests.

 Within our local community we actively get involved with Margate Pride, POW!
 Thanet Festival, Cliftonville Games and beach cleans.
-We support many local charities through collections and donations such as Oasis Domestic Abuse Service, Arts Education Exchange, RNLI and Thanet Food Link.
+We support many local charities through collections and donations – for 2022 we are proud to be supporting Oasis Domestic Abuse Service.

 We are currently welcoming new members and visitors*.
 We meet the second Thursday of every month at 7.30pm in Cliffs on Northdown Road*.
 Why not Join Us?